Detecting Acceleration-Enhanced Vacuum Fluctuations with Atoms Inside a Cavity

-Despite a robust theoretical genesis, such non-inertial transitions remain experimentally unverified till date, primarily because any appreciable non-inertial effect would demand ridiculously high acceleration.
-For example, any observable thermal signature in the Unruh effect will require a uniform acceleration as large as $10^{26} ms^{-2}$~\cite{Crispino2008}.
-There have been attempts of enhancing such effects using techniques such as ultra intense LASERs~\cite{Chen1999}, Penning trap~\cite{Rogers1988} and optical cavities~\cite{Scully2003, Cozzella2017} obtaining high accelerations momentarily to witness any altercation in the response pattern of a quantum system.
-The approaches suggested for capturing the finite temperature effects of accelerating system range from monitoring thermal quivering~\cite{Raval1996} to decay of accelerated protons ~\cite{Vanzella2001} or even radiation emission~\cite{Retzker2008, Schutzhold2006} from accelerated systems.
-Also, other quantum features such as judicious selection of Fock states~\cite{Aspachs2010} and utilizing geometric phase~\cite{Martin-Martinez2011} have been suggested to enhance the effect of non-inertial motion.
-Unfortunately, all these efforts remain far from being realized as of today.
-Any observation of such non-inertial distortion of the field content is not only important in itself but also substantiates our understanding of gravitational particle creation.
+Despite a robust theoretical genesis, such noninertial transitions remain experimentally unverified, primarily because any appreciable noninertial effect would demand ridiculously high acceleration.
+For example, uniform acceleration makes the UDD response perfectly thermal, but any observable thermal signature will require a uniform acceleration as large as $10^{26} ms^{-2}$~\cite{Crispino2008}.
+There have been attempts to enhance such effects using techniques such as ultraintense lasers~\cite{Chen1999}, Penning traps~\cite{Rogers1988} and optical cavities~\cite{Scully2003} to obtain momentarily high accelerations in order to witness any alteration in the response pattern of a quantum system.
+The approaches suggested for capturing the finite temperature effects of an accelerating system range from monitoring thermal quivering~\cite{Raval1996}, decay of accelerated protons ~\cite{Vanzella2001}, or even radiation emissions~\cite{Retzker2008, Schutzhold2006} from such systems.
+Also, other quantum features such as the judicious selection of Fock states~\cite{Aspachs2010} and using geometric phases~\cite{Martin-Martinez2011} have been suggested as ways to enhance the effect of noninertial motion.
+Unfortunately, all these efforts are still far away from being realized.
+Any observation of such noninertial distortions of the field correlators is not only important in itself but also reinforces our understanding of phenomena such as gravitational particle creation.

-Constant acceleration is not the only way to observe the modified field content due to non-inertial motion~\cite{Kothawala2010}.
-In principle, any non-inertial motion should modify the field content, compared to as viewed by inertial observers.
-For example, a circularly rotating UDD will also register a non-zero response~\cite{Davies1996}.
-In this article, we propose a setup to facilitate the observation of the Unruh-type effect by measuring the change in the transition rates of a rotating atom inside an electromagnetic cavity.
-We show that the transition rate between suitably selected energy levels of an atom placed in a far detuned electromagnetic cavity can be significantly influenced by the non-inertial motion of the atom.
-We show that in the leading order Post-Newtonian limit, by choosing the parameters appropriately, the transition rates can be made directly sensitive to the non-inertial motion making our setup much more sensitive than setups proposed till date.